Summary: An excellent book about the missing part of Bonhoeffer’s story within many of his biographies.

 I went on the retreat with Bonhoeffer’s Black Jesus and Willie James Jenning’s commentary on Acts, finishing both the during the five days of my retreat.
 Not every Ignatian retreat is like mine, but I was focusing on hearing from God, and this book, and Jenning’s commentary on Acts, were what I think God wanted to say to me.

-She came to the US from Finland as a 12 year old in 1926.
+She came to the US from Finland as a 12-year-old in 1926.
 She lived in Harlem until, I think, the summer of 1931.
-So her time there, and Bonhoeffer’s time there, overlapped.
+So her time there and Bonhoeffer’s time there overlapped.
 I wish I had been aware enough to ask her questions about it when she was alive.

 I have 26 highlights on my goodread page if you want a sense of Bonhoeffer’s Black Jesus.
 It is not cheap.
-I would recommend almost everyone try to get it at a library and use interlibrary loan.
+I would recommend almost everyone try to get it at a library and use an interlibrary loan.
 Both Kindle and paper versions are around $40 a copy.

 Bonhoeffer’s Black Jesus: Harlem Renaissance Theology and an Ethic of Resistance by Reggie Williams Purchase Links: Paperback, Kindle Edition